ddnexus/irt/README.markdown

 - you want to eventually edit and possibly fix it, right in the console
 - you want to rerun the fix right away, without waiting for the end of the whole suite

-### Feedback!!!

-This is feedback-driven software.
-Just send me a line about you and/or what you think about IRT: that will be a wonderful contribution that will help me to keep improving (and documenting) this software.

-My email address is ddnexus at gmail.com ... waiting for your.
-Ciao.

 ## Try the Tutorial first!

 You can have a quick enlightening look (with a lot of screenshots) by reading the [IRT Tutorial](https://github.com/ddnexus/irt/raw/master/irt-tutorial.pdf "IRT Tutorial") first, then if you want more details you can read this documentation.

 ## Installation